anuraga-sankepally/anuraga-sankepally/README.md

 ###

 <p align="left">
-👋 Hi, I’m Anuraga Sankepally, a Machine Learning Engineer and Robotics Enthusiast with expertise in autonomous systems, computer vision, and AI-driven solutions.
+👋 Hi, I’m Anuraga Sankepally, a Robotics Enthusiast with expertise in autonomous systems, computer vision, and ML-driven solutions.
 I hold a Master’s in Robotics from the University of Cincinnati and a Bachelor’s in Mechanical Engineering from Osmania University.

 🔭 I specialize in: